Ovidiu Petre: Al-Nassr (2010–2011)

-On 18 June 2010, Petre signed a one-year renewable contract with Al-Nassr of Saudi Arabia for $1,500,000.
+On 18 June 2010, Petre signed a one-year renewable contract with Al-Nassr of Saudi Arabia for $1.5 million.
 In his first match for Al-Nassr, Petre scored the winning goal in a 1–0 win over Najran.

-Modena FC (2011–2012)
+Modena (2011–2012)

 After the contract with Al-Nassr ended, Petre took an offer to join Italian Serie B side Modena.
 It was confirmed that he would sign a one-year contract on 26 July 2011.

 International career

 Petre earned 23 caps for Romania and scored one goal.
 He made his national debut on 17 April 2002 in a 2–1 win over Poland.

 Personal life

 He is not related to Ciprian Petre.
 But he is married with Oana Nistor and they have Eva as a daughter.